 (Note that Wikipedia continues, mentioning that Beet Sugar Molasses goes through a different process than Cane Sugar Molasses — but I’m pretty sure most of the Molasses sold in the United States is from cane sugar.)

 Verdict?
 I think molasses probably passes the kitchen test, just as the other unrefined can sugars (like Muscovado) do.
+(Pro-tip: Try a little blackstrap molasses spread on toast in the morning, or in a hot beverage!)

 Verdict?
 That sure sounds like someone could do that at home, thus passing the Kitchen Test.